GoogleCloudPlatform/serverless-expeditions/cloud-function-looker-users/README.md

 1. Obtain a [Looker API3 Key](https://docs.looker.com/admin-options/settings/users#api3_keys)

 2. Follow [instruction here](https://cloud.google.com/functions/docs/quickstart-python) to create a new Google Cloud Function.
-For this example, we recommend allocating 256MB memory and using Python 3.7
+For this example, we recommend allocating 256MB of memory and using Python 3.7

 3. In the Google Sheet that stores email addresses, grant "Viewer" permission to the email address associated with the "Runtime service account" of this Cloud Functions.
 The recommendation is to use the [Default App Engine Service Account](https://cloud.google.com/appengine/docs/standard/python/service-account) and share its email (`YOUR_PROJECT_ID@appspot.gserviceaccount.com`) to the Google Sheet